 Below you’ll find information about these awards.

-With support from the B.C.
-Teachers’ Federation, the Foundation will grant up to three scholarships of $2,000 each to be paid towards tuition at the recipients’ schools.
+With sponsorship from the B.C.
+Teachers’ Federation, the Foundation will grant up to three awards of $2,000 each.

 - Applicants must be B.C. residents who identify as Black, Indigenous, or People of Colour

 - Applicants must be enrolled either part or full-time in the current fall and spring terms in any year at an eligible B.C. post-secondary journalism program

 HOW TO APPLY